 Today, the course's back nine reflects White's original design, while the front nine was renovated to "enhance the elegant experience (that) golfers from around the world associate with Pine Lakes," according to the club.

-Myrtle Beach’s second oldest club, by two decades, is The Dunes Beach and Golf Club, built in 1947 by renowned architect Robert Trent Jones Sr. A primarily private club that allows outsiders to play through a limited number of member hotels and golf package providers.
-The Dunes in its time has hosted multiple Senior PGA Tour (now Champions Tour) events, and was an early member of Golf Digest’s “Top 100 Courses in America.”
+Myrtle Beach's second oldest club, by two decades, is The Dunes Golf and Beach Club, built in 1947 by renowned architect Robert Trent Jones Sr. A primarily private club that allows outsiders to play through a limited number of member hotels and golf package providers.
+The Dunes in its time has hosted multiple Senior PGA Tour (now Champions Tour) events, and was an early member of Golf Digest's "Top 100 Courses in America."

 A Jones-led renovation in 1992, and a $6 million renovation in 2001, both have kept the course and its bent grass greens in tune with the times.
 The Dunes is home to Myrtle Beach's most famous hole, the par-5, lake-wrapping Waterloo.

 Both Pine Lakes and The Dunes are products of golf's Golden Age, with easy green-to-tee locations conducive to walking and subtle but strong greens complexes.
 Both are exciting strolls through history.